CSC4790-Fall2024-Org/Sororify/README.md

 python3 manage.py runserver

 activate venv:
-cd to env folder, run:
+cd to folder above env folder, run: source env/bin/activate
-source env/bin/activate

 then go back into path mentioned above to runsever, or run in a separate terminal